Davidson Wildcats men's basketball: Retired numbers

+Stephen Curry became the first Wildcat to have his number retired in 2022.

 Per athletic department policy, number and/or jersey retirement is reserved for players who have earned bachelor's degrees at Davidson.
 While six players have had jerseys retired, Stephen Curry is the first to have his number retired.
 Curry qualified after completing his bachelor's degree in May 2022.
 During the retirement ceremony held on August 31, 2022, Curry not only had his number retired, but also entered Davidson's athletic hall of fame and physically received his Davidson diploma.